phanik29/Vehicle_Insurance_Fraud/README.md

 - **Model Deployment:** Implement the selected model (e.g., Bagging_DT) in a real-time fraud detection system.
 - **Continuous Monitoring:** Regularly monitor model performance and retrain with new data to adapt to evolving fraud patterns.
 - **Feature Expansion:** Explore additional features such as claim history, customer behavior, and external data sources to enhance model accuracy.
-- **Advanced Techniques:** Experiment with ensemble methods, deep learning, and anomaly detection techniques for further improvements.
+- **Advanced Techniques:** Try with more model ensembles and sampling algorithms (i.e. ADASYN).
+Also, experiment with ensemble methods, deep learning, and anomaly detection techniques for further improvements.
 - **Cost-Benefit Analysis:** Continuously evaluate the financial impact of the fraud detection system to ensure it meets business objectives

 ### Outline of the Project